gregecmaregec/gregecmaregec.github.io/_projects/applications.md

 AI systems could predict potential risks based on real time data and suggest preventive measures to insurers and insured.

 <b>Autonomous claims settlement</b><br>
-Advanced AI could handle the small claims process without human intervention for straightforward cases and small amounts.
+AI systems could handle the small claims process without human intervention for straightforward cases and small amounts.

 <b>AI-driven catastrophe response</b><br>
-In the event of disasters, AI could quickly assess damage across affected areas using satellite and drone imagery, expediting claims processing and resource allocation, as well as assessing whether the applicable insurance contracts cover the damaged.
+In the event of disasters, AI systems could quickly assess damage across affected areas using satellite and drone imagery, expediting claims processing and resource allocation, as well as assessing whether the applicable insurance contracts cover the damages.
 E.g. in deeds of insurance, damage from radiation exposure is often not covered.

 <br>